fpicarras/obsidian-main-vault/Universidade/classes/csph-main.md

 Hence, we need solutions to solve big/multiple problems beyond increasing frequency.
 To fix this, we started adding executions units to run multiple things in parallel.

-> Code now has to be prepared to be parallelized
+> Code now has to be prepared to be parallelised in order to increase it's computation efficiency.
 ## [[csph-ILP|Instruction Level Parallelism]]

 Or *ILP*, was used to attempt to speed-up code execution by parallelizing code on the hardware level.
 Independent instructions could be run ate the same time.